aimxhaisse/geo-backtracer/doc/perf.md

 ## Single Node

-This section describes results obtained with a two-nodes cluster, composed of N shards with redundancy R=2, goal is to assess the right kind of nodes needed for a realistic cluster setup
+This section describes results obtained with a two-nodes cluster with R=2 redundancy, goal is to assess the right kind of nodes needed for a realistic cluster setup.
+QPS expressed here account for R=2 (i.e: actual GPS point insert rate is twice this number).

-Ideally, we want to find the thick line where workers start moving from being CPU-bound to being IO-bound.

 ### Start-2-S-SATA